 Piccolo Derthona Colli Tortonesi Doc

-Timorasso is the Barolo of whites and is a variety found only in this area.
+Timorasso is the Barolo of whites, a variety found only in this area.
 It is a white wine with a great body that needs months after bottling to express its best.
-It is a grape that is thoroughly unprecedented, intricate, and has the capability to age, moreover, it is synonymous with Tortona.
+It is a grape that is thoroughly unprecedented, intricate, and capable of aging; moreover, it is synonymous with Tortona.

 Grape(s): Timorasso